mattmakai/fullstackpython.com/content/pages/01-introduction/05-enterprise-python.markdown

 ## Why are there misconceptions about Python in enterprise environments?
-Traditionally large organizations building enterprise software have used statically typed languages such as C++, .NET and Java.
-Throughout the 1980s and 1990s large companies such as Microsoft, Sun Microsystems and Oracle marketed these languages as "enterprise grade".
-The inherent snub to other languages was that they were not appropriate for CIOs' difficult technical environments.
-Languages other than Java, C++ and .NET were seen as risky and therefore not worthy of investment.
+Traditionally large organizations building enterprise software have used statically typed languages and platforms such as C++, C# and Java.
+Throughout the 1990s and early 2000s, large companies such as Microsoft, Sun Microsystems and Oracle marketed these languages as "enterprise grade".
+The inherent message about other programming ecosystem was that they were not appropriate for CIOs' difficult technical environments.
+Languages other than Java, C++ and C# (along with its broader .NET platform) were seen as risky and therefore not worthy of investment.

 In addition, "scripting languages" such as Python, Perl and Ruby were not yet robust enough in the 1990s because their core standard libraries were